 The program helps you get a head start on success, within the Air Force and Space Force and beyond.
 It may also be a way to get the money you need for college.
 Eligible high school students may compete for an Air Force ROTC scholarship.
 Participating cadets who are not on a high school scholarship may compete for the in-college scholarship.

 The four-year Air Force ROTC program consists of one academic class, one leadership lab, and two physical fitness sessions per week, as well as a few weeks of training in Maxwell Air Force and Space Force Base, Ala., during the summer between sophomore and junior years.
 Condensed program tracks are also available at the discretion of the detachment commander.

 For this year AFROTC cadets will mainly concentrate on learning about the military and followership.
 Cadets will be introduced to military customs and courtesies, marching and listening skills.
 The emphasis is on introducing cadets to the Air Force and Space Force and teaching what will be expected of them in the military.

 AS200 - Sophomore Year

 Beginning this year, cadets start to take more of a leadership role in helping to mentor the new AS100 cadets.
-They learn about the history of the Air Force and begin preparing for LEAD, a training program they'll attend the upcoming summer at Maxwell Air Force Base, Ala.
+They learn about the history of the Air Force and Space Force and begin preparing for LEAD, a training program they'll attend the upcoming summer at Maxwell Air Force and Space Force Base, Ala.
 This year is mainly geared towards reinforcing knowledge and skills, which heavy emphasis placed on preparing cadets for LEAD.